bnsnapper/keras_bn_library/README.md

  - Variational LSTM auto-encoder

 These extensions were validated in Keras 1.2.0 and python 3.5 (Anaconda).
 Tensorflow and Theano backend also work fine in Keras.
+Please refer to some examples to use libraries.

 Reference: